-- Working table of the DE&I Observatory whose outcome was the paper "Guidelines for drafting a policy on Diversity & Inclusion in companies" by GCNI in partnership with ILO - International Labour Organisation (Office for Italy) and AIDP - Italian Association for Personnel Management.
+Working table of the DE&I Observatory whose outcome was the paper "Guidelines for drafting a policy on Diversity & Inclusion in companies" by GCNI in partnership with ILO - International Labour Organisation (Office for Italy) and AIDP - Italian Association for Personnel Management.
 The member companies shared initiatives, projects, strategic approaches on the issues of inclusive leadership and equal opportunities and treatment, considering specific groups of people: women, migrants, young people.
-Special attention was also given to the topic of disability management. - Italian Business & SDGs Annual Forum, "Business and impact: sustainability 5.0" Edison was a sponsor of the annual forum in Palermo dedicated to corporate social impact in 2023.
+Special attention was also given to the topic of disability management.

+Italian Business & SDGs Annual Forum,

+5.0" Edison was a sponsor of the annual forum in Palermo dedicated to corporate social impact in 2023.
 The speeches and discussions between experts, business representatives, organisations for the promotion of sustainable development, and the associative and institutional world started from the main evidence emerging from the Global Private Sector SGGs Stocktake research, carried out by UNGCN together with Accenture on 2.800 companies worldwide, of which more than 130 from our country.
 The study shows that 94% of Italian companies are aware of the role of the private sector in terms of its potential to impact the Sustainable Development Goals (SDGs) and 87% are committed to achieving these goals.
 However, only 48% believe that the SDGs will be achieved by 2030.
-The structural barriers perceived by Italian companies in this area include: difficulties in involving supply chains (for 90% of respondents), too long a payback period for investments in sustainability (for 84%
+The structural barriers perceived by Italian companies in this area include: difficulties in involving supply chains (for 90% of respondents), too long a payback period for investments in sustainability (for 84% of the sample), the lack of shared methodologies and techniques for assessing the impact of companies (for 79% of respondents) and the scarcity of incentives for the private sector (for 86% of the sample)